 Aleksandra Pakhmutova, Russian composer

 Aleksandra, or Alya, was born on November 9, 1929 in Stalingrad (now Volgograd).
 She began playing the piano and composing music at an early age.
 At the age of five little Pakhmutova composed the first full-length piano piece called Roosters Sing, and the girl went to music school only two years later.

-Her husband, the Soviet era poet Nikolai Dobronravov, wrote lyrics to her music, including songs used in three films.
+Her husband, the Soviet era poet Nikolai Dobronravov, wrote lyrics to her music, including songs used in films.